SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 1 Intro.md

 - Hubel and Weisel, 1959, neural response of cats to the image patterns
 - Larry Robrets, 1963, get photographic information and features to understand pictures
 - Seymour Papert, 1966, summer computer vision project. construction of a visual system.
-- David Marr, 1970s, stages of visual reprensation
+- David Marr, 1970s, stages of visual representation
 - Brooks and Binford, 1979, Recognition via parts and human as rigid parts
 - Canny and Lowe, 1987, Recognition via edge detection
 - 1990s, Shi and Malik, Recognition via grouping